darrenjw/jax-smfsb/README.md

 fig.savefig("lv.pdf")
 ```

 The API for this package is very similar to that of the `smfsb` package.
-The main difference is that non-deterministic (random) functions have an extra argument that corresponds to a JAX random number key.
+The main difference is that non-deterministic (random) functions have an extra argument (typically the first argument) that corresponds to a JAX random number key.
 See the [relevant section](https://jax.readthedocs.io/en/latest/random-numbers.html) of the JAX documentation for further information regarding random numbers in JAX code.

 For further information, see the [demo directory](https://github.com/darrenjw/jax-smfsb/tree/main/demos) and the [API documentation](https://jax-smfsb.readthedocs.io/en/latest/index.html).